vivace-io/evelib/README.md

 ## DEPRECIATION NOTICE

-CREST library will be removed in the next few days.
-As it stands, ESI covers most (if not all) of CREST's current functionality, so users should switch to that.
+Packages supporting CREST and the XML APIs will be removed in the next few days.
+As it stands, ESI covers most data provided by the CREST/XML APIs, so users should switch to that.

 As far as I know, this library has little to no traffic/usage, so I doubt this will cause much issue.